 FYE is a year-long, integrative program for first-year students that is designed to ensure your success.
 Through participation in a weekly First-Year Seminar class and a wide range of other events and activities, you will explore what it means to be a member of the Rhodes community.

 The Office of Inclusion advocates for the promotion of a culturally diverse and nondiscriminatory campus community, preparing you for the pursuit of lifelong learning.
 We are open to assist all students regardless of race, gender, color, age, religion, disability, sexual orientation, and national or ethnic origin.

 The Office of the Chaplain fosters and enriches the religious and spiritual life of the Rhodes College community.
 At Rhodes there are many opportunities for religious and spiritual growth through relationships, fellowship groups, events, meditative spaces, and more.

 Student Employment is a great way to help with college expenses.
 Job opportunities both on and off campus are available for Rhodes students with demonstrated financial need.

 When you join the Rhodes community, you commit yourself to the ideals of both freedom and responsibility represented by the Honor Code, Social Regulations Code and the Commitment to Diversity.
-Our students oversee their rules and activities through the following elected bodies: Rhodes Student Government, Class Council, Honor Council, Social Regulations Council, Rhodes Activities Board and Rhodes Lecture Board.
+Our students oversee their rules and activities through the following elected bodies: Rhodes Student Government, Honor Council, Community Standards Council, Rhodes Activities Board, and Rhodes Lecture Board.